akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/authenticateOAuth2.rst

 Longer-running authentication tasks (like looking up credentials in a database) should use the :ref:`-authenticateOAuth2Async-` variant of this directive which allows it to run without blocking routing layer of Akka HTTP, freeing it for other requests.

+See :ref:`credentials-and-timing-attacks-scala` for details about verifying the secret.

 For more information on how OAuth2 works see `RFC 6750`_.

 .. _RFC 6750: https://tools.ietf.org/html/rfc6750